 [Luc Dardenne] You can say that both of us write the screenplay and direct the film.
-As far as the screenplay is concerned, I write it within the structure—the story, the concept—we both came up with at the beginning, and then as the writing process goes along, we talk about it every day, or we talk on the phone about the story, the dialogues, everything.
-That’s how we finish our first draft, then after revising the whole thing we get a second draft, and so on.
-Before the rehearsals are scheduled, we look for the locations, we also cast the roles ourselves and then we rehearse with a video camera.
-When we’re on the set and start shooting the scenes, one of us is on the set and the other one is in front of the video monitor.
+As far as the script is concerned, I write it within the structure—the story, the concept—we both came up with at the beginning.
+Then as the writing process goes along, we talk about it every day, or we talk on the phone about the story, the dialogues, everything.
+That’s how we finish our first draft, then after revising the whole thing, we get a second draft, and so on.
+Before the rehearsals are scheduled, we look for the locations, we also cast the roles and then we rehearse with a video camera.
+When we’re on the set and start shooting the scenes, one of us is on the set, and the other one is in front of the video monitor.
 Sometimes after a few shots, we change our roles.
 That all depends.
-But there’s always the two of us and we make the same movie.
-It’s not as if one of us says white and the other says black, we’ll decide to settle with grey.
+But there’s always the two of us, and we make the same movie.
+It’s not as if one of us says white and the other says black; we’ll decide to settle with grey.
 That doesn’t happen.
 In terms of filmmaking, we feel things exactly the same way.
-After all, we are brothers, we grew up together, we have the same family history, so film wise we always work with each other.
+After all, we are brothers; we grew up together and we have the same family history.
+So film-wise, we always work with each other.
 We would be missing something if one of us would not be there.

-[Jean-Pierre Dardenne] We do have a lot of characters in our films of people who belong to the working class, or lose their jobs and have to deal with the consequences of being unemployed.
-Therefore the working class people have always been an important element in our lives: we were raised in Seraing, which was a big industrial city at the time.
+[Jean-Pierre Dardenne] We do have many characters in our films who belong to the working-class, or lose their jobs and have to deal with the consequences of being unemployed.
+Therefore they have always been important in our lives: we were raised in Seraing, which was a big industrial city at the time.
 People were always making things, constructing things, and I think this is very typical: people make or change things.
 With our films, we are also showing things that are changing.

 You always have very interesting, powerful and intriguing leading roles for women, like Émilie Dequenne who tries to make something out of her life in “Rosetta” , Cécile De France who takes care of a young boy in “Le gamin au vélo,” [2011, a.k.a.
 “The Kid With the Bike”], Marion Cotillard wants to keep her factory job in “Deux jours, une nuit” [2014, a.k.a.
 “Two Days, One Night,” 2014], and now Adèle Haenel plays the young doctor in “La fille inconnue.”
 Is there any specific reason for that?